TheThingsNetwork/workshops/README.md

 ### Retrieve Data

-1. Go to https://docs.google.com/spreadsheets/d/1uMzCxTNxh69-df0xIY2Pbcqg7AAfcITcAoNxY8ZX0WQ/edit?usp=sharing to find the first available Node-RED instance
+1. Go to the spreadsheet provided by the workshop leader.
-2. Add your name to claim the Node-RED instance and go to the URL.
+2. Add your name to claim the first available Node-RED instance and go to that URL.
 3. From the **input** category in the toolbox on the left, drag a new **ttn message** node to your flow.
 4. Double-click the node.
 5. Click the `✏️` to *Add new ttn app...*.